 (iv) Whether an individual has complied with any disciplinary panel order.

 (ii) A full investigation.

-(20) “Involved medical specialty” means the area of medical specialty whose practitioners, in the Board’s opinion:
+(20) “Involved medical specialty” means the area of medical specialty whose practitioners, in the disciplinary panel’s opinion:

 (a) Treat the medical or surgical ailment, symptom, or problem in question; and

 (b) Would likely be familiar with the risks and benefits of treatments provided for that ailment, symptom, or problem.